AlfRagnar/GoussanBlogSolution/README.md

 ### Current Features
 * User Controller that handles User CRUD operations
 * JWT Utilities Verifies JWT Token and extract user information from database
-* Video Controller that handles CRUD operations related to Videos received by the API
+* Video Controller that handles CRUD operations related to Videos
-* Media Services that consumers Video File and encodes video and stores video in Azure and provide VoD and streaming capabilities
+* Media Services service handler for operations related to Media Services like Encoding, Streaming, Endpoint creation etc.
 * CosmosDb Services Service handler for operations related to Cosmos DB
 * Image Controller Handles CRUD operations related to Images
+* Swagger Docs with Documentation on how to cosume the API

 ### Planned Features
 * Blog Controller to handle CRUD operations for Blog Posts received by the front end application